skoepp/paper-stone-scissors/README.md

 **Build project:**
 ==================

 You can build the project with maven.
-Keep in mind that you first must run the grunt dist staement.
+Keep in mind that you first must run the grunt dist statement.
-During the maven build the jasmine tests are excecuted.
+During the maven build the jasmine tests are executed.

 **Next steps:**
 ==================